magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

-# How to use attributes to apply CSS styling
+# How to use attributes for content styling

 Attributes in Page Builder give you a way to add a variety of interactive CSS styling options for your content types.
 For example, Page Builder's Heading content type provides a number of built-in styling options from its form.
 The Heading form gives users options to set different heading types, text alignments, border properties, margins, and paddings.
 It also lets users apply multiple static CSS classes.

 But what if you want to give users more interactive styling options?
 For example, maybe you want to add Heading color options.
-Or Heading text style options.
-Using attributes is the way to do it.
+Or Heading text-style options.
+This topic will explain how to user attributes to provide more content type styling options.

 ## Install the example module